virtualitems/tshex-cli/docs/context-ports.md

 }
 ```

-The adapter implements `CreateUserPort`, so it must provide `create()`.
-Inside
+The adapter implements `CreateUserPort`, so it materializes the boundary
-that method it translates the root-level request into the input expected by the
+capability and provides `create()`.
+Inside that method it translates the
-application service.
+root-level request into the input expected by the application service.

 This is the normal flow of the generated structure: